kimrodriguezFINTECH/Challenge_20/README.md

 1. Create a Joint Savings Account Contract in Solidity

 2. Compile and Deploy Your Contract in the JavaScript VM
+> **Note** I had to use Berlin as my environment besause there was no option for JavaScript VM.
+Also my instructor and the tutor both mentioned that it was fine to use that environment that it should not affect my grade.

 3. Interact with Your Deployed Smart Contract